Home

 There are a ton of options available for formatting your manuscript before you can upload it to the various online vendors or book printing companies.
 Even a simple Google search can give you nearly endless options.
 It’s pretty overwhelming.
-But, since many people are familiar with Microsoft Word, I decided an article on how to format a book with Word is in order.
+But, since so many authors draft in Microsoft Word, it only makes sense to also walk through how to properly format a book in Word (using the most up-to-date settings).

 Presenting a nice-looking book to readers is essential.
 If it looks unprofessional, it’s going to be harder to gain readers and build your reputation.
 That’s why formatting your manuscript is so important.
 So whether you’re looking to format your manuscript for an ebook or a print book (or both), this guide can help!